Stratos Gidopoulos: Nightclub ownership

-Sport's agent
+Sport's official

 President of AEK Athens

 Gidopoulos is mainly known for his tenure as administrative leader and president of AEK Athens under Andreas Zafiropoulos ownership.
-In June 1988, Zafiropoulos stepped down of the presidency of the club, with the majority of the fans against him and handed over to him.
+In June 1988, Zafiropoulos stepped down of the presidency from the club, with the majority of the fans against him and handed over to him.
 He was the one who brought Dušan Bajević as the team's coach, and essentially began the second golden era of the yellow-blacks.
 With Gidopoulos at the wheel, AEK returned to the titles, winning the 1989 championship, while he was beloved to the fans and was seriously considered by the opponents as a factor, since he played a catalytic role in changing the climate in the administrative sector.
 The following season under his presidency the club won the 1989 Greek Super Cup and the Greek League Cup.
 He was responsible for major signings such as Mirosław Okoński, Antonis Minou, Toni Savevski and Daniel Batista.
 In the summer of 1991 as Zafiropoulos was not able to bare the financial weight of the club and since he didn't have any shares and at the request of the organized fans, he departed from the management of AEK.
 As a result, the Court of First Instance chose a temporary administration led by Kostas Generakis.

-Involvement in ther clubs
+Involvement in other clubs

 His involvement with the administration of AEK, did not prevent him from enacting with other clubs as well, later on.
 He became the president of Panionios for a short period in 1996 and in July 1999 he took over as the captain of the football department at PAOK.
-In 2008 he took the wheel as the president of third-tier club, Niki Volos for 3 years and in 2014 he was appointed as the excecutive director at Apollon Smyrnis.
+In 2008 he took the wheel as the president of third-tier club, Niki Volos for 3 years and in 2014 he was appointed as the executive director at Apollon Smyrnis.